freeCodeCamp/freeCodeCamp/curriculum/challenges/english/25-front-end-development/quiz-css-accessibility/66ed8fc1f45ce3ece4053ead.md

 #### --text--

-Which CSS property hides an element from visual rendering?
+What is the purpose of the alt attribute in images?

 #### --distractors--

-visibility
+To change image size

 ---

-position
+To add a title

 ---

-float
+To change image color

 #### --answer--

-display
+To provide a text alternative

 ### --question--

 #### --text--

-What is a recommended contrast ratio for accessible text?
+What is the minimum required contrast ratio for accessible text?

 #### --distractors--